Enshū Railway Line

 The Enshū Railway Line, officially the Railway Line (鉄道線, Tetsudō-sen), is a Japanese railway line in Shizuoka Prefecture, running north from Shin-Hamamatsu Station in Chūō Ward to Nishi-Kajima Station in Tenryū Ward, all within Hamamatsu.
 This is the only railway line Enshū Railway (Entetsu) operates.
 The line is nicknamed the Nishi-Kajima Line (西鹿島線, Nishi-Kajima-sen), while locals often call it Akaden (あかでん, "The Red Train"), referring to the color of the EMUs.
 The line accepts NicePass, a smart card ticketing system, as well as ET Card, a magnetic card ticketing system.

 Railway signalling on this line is automatic.

 History

-Most of the line opened as a narrow-gauge railway on December 6, 1909 by the Dai-Nippon Light Railway.
-The line was transferred to the Enshu Railway (later re-named to Enshu Electric Railway) on October 12, 1919.
+Most of the line opened as a narrow-gauge railway on December 6, 1909, by the Dai-Nippon Light Railway.
+The line was transferred to the Enshu Railway (later renamed to Enshu Electric Railway) on October 12, 1919.
 On April 1, 1923, the line was closed as a narrow-gauge railway and was converted to gauge railway, electrified at 600 VDC.
 The line was extended from Entetsu-Hamamatsu (since closed) to Enshu-Magome (also closed) on February 1, 1924 and to the current Shin-Hamamatsu station on September 1, 1927.
 The voltage was increased to 750 VDC in 1961, and CTC signalling was commissioned between Nishi-Kajima and Hachiman in 1967, and extended to Shin-Hamamatsu in 1974.